 Chris Martenson: This was a great point made at ASPO this year, that I heard was that what is the marginal utility of a barrel to somebody.
 That if I am consuming 20 barrels can I dial that back to 19 easily.
 If I am a farmer in Brazil and I got a tractor I need to run, it turns out I will pay quite a bit for that oil.
 Because the amount of utility I get out of that tractor plowing that field instead of doing it by hand is much higher than the marginal utility I personally get up here in the United States by consuming my 20th barrel instead of just my 19.
 I think that point is well made that in some ways the intrinsic value of the work that the oil can perform has a higher value in a developing nation than in a western nation at that margin barrel.

-Robert Rapier: That is exactly right and I think that is a mistake that we have made that as oil prices get higher, the developing countries, the poor countries are going to be priced out of that market.
+Robert Rapier: That is exactly right, and I think that is a mistake that we have made that as oil prices get higher, the developing countries, the poor countries are going to be priced out of that market.
 It is going to be Europe bidding against the United States, the wealthier countries.
-But in truth the opposite has happened over the last few years.
-As oil prices have gotten higher it is the developing countries that have consumed more and more and that is exactly why because they are starting with such a low amount, it is worth so much more to them you know, they are not using oil to run to the store and back for a candy bar.
-They don’t use it s frivolously as we do and it is worth a lot more to them.
+But in truth, the opposite has happened over the last few years.
+As oil prices have gotten higher, it is the developing countries that have consumed more and more, and that is exactly why because they are starting with such a low amount, it is worth so much more to them they are not using oil to run to the store and back for a candy bar.
+They don’t use it s frivolously as we do, and it is worth a lot more to them.
 It is exactly right, how much would you pay for oil?
 It all depends on what your other options are.
-So if our option is okay we don’t drive to the store or I have to bike to work, I have to move closer to work we can do some of those things.
+So if our option is, okay, we don’t drive to the store or I have to bike to work, I have to move closer to work we can do some of those things.
 We got discretionary oil usage.
 Them, not so much.
-I mean you got a lot of people who would love to spend – they would spend a lot more of their income than we are used to spending on their oil.
-And that is a danger for us whether we are at peak five years ago or this year or five years from now, we are in that paradigm now.
+I mean, you got a lot of people who would love to spend – they would spend a lot more of their income than we are used to spending on their oil.
+And that is a danger for us, whether we are at peak five years ago or this year or five years from now, we are in that paradigm now.

 Robert Rapier: Thanks so much, Chris.